Thoughts on using, stowing and deploying towlines and on making your own boat mounted tow system.

 Traditional UK thinking seems to favour using braided, floating line such as is used for river rescue throw-bags and incorporating some form of shock absorber, usually in the form of a length of bungee cord – however, some of the proprietary lines are being made of ¼ in (6mm) floating polypropylene rope which has an inbuilt stretch factor, and, as mentioned earlier, the Aussies mention using 3mm cord.

 You’ll also need a tow hook of some form and your line should ideally also incorporate a float at the hook end, as the line flotation won’t be enough to support its weight if it’s dropped in the water.
-Knoydart (and others) sell suitable floats.
+The float is a "gill net float" and some chandlers and most fishing equipment suppliers will have them.

 I recycled an old throw-bag line when making the line shown below.